bonny/WordPress-Simple-History/readme.txt

 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Redirection logger logs enabling, disabling, and deletion of groups again.
 - Categories logger does not log changes to taxonomy `nav_menu` since the menu logger takes care of those, i.e. changes to the menus.

+= 3.4.0 (February 2023) =

+- Changed: When exporting a CSV file of the history, each cell is escaped to reduce the risk of "CSV injection" in spreadsheet applications when importing the exported CSV.
+Reported here: https://patchstack.com/database/vulnerability/simple-history/wordpress-simple-history-plugin-3-3-1-csv-injection-vulnerability.

+= 3.3.1 (October 2022) =

+- Tested up to WordPress 6.1.

 = 3.3.0 (May 2022) =